aaditx23/Java/README.md

 # Java
-This is a demo project.
-This project contains a very basic GUI rock-paper-scissors game.
+This repository contains the demo projects I have done while learning java.